180+ Italian Restaurant Phrases and Vocabulary for Enjoying Authentic Cuisine

 Finding the Right Place to Eat: Types of Italian Restaurants

-Tavola calda — These places are the cheapest way to eat real meals, and in my experience they tend to be quite good.
-Tavola calda literally translates to “hot table” and such establishments offer a range of prepared dishes that you choose from at the counter.
-They’re especially popular at lunchtime, but may also serve at dinner and even other times of the day.
-Generally side dishes cost about three euros maximum, and main course dishes (meat, fish, etc.) are a bit more expensive.
+Tavola calda literally translates to “hot table” and they offer a range of prepared dishes that you choose from at the counter.
+Side dishes often cost about three euros, and main course dishes (meat, fish, etc.) are a bit more expensive.

-Paninoteca — A sandwich shop, serving panini (sandwiches; note that the singular is un panino).
+La paninoteca — Sandwich shop, serving panini (sandwiches; note that the singular is un panino).

-Bar or caffè — These are small establishments that mainly serve coffee and drinks, as well as aperitivi (snacks/appetizers), dolci (sweets/desserts) and piccole pizze or pizzette (tiny pizzas).
+These are small establishments that mainly serve drinks, as well as aperitivi (snacks/appetizers), dolci (sweets/desserts) and piccole pizze or pizzette (tiny pizzas).
 Note that prices are slightly cheaper if you choose to have your drink at the counter (al bar), and there may also be variance between inside (dentro) and outside (sulla terrazza) tables.

 Phrases for Entering Italian Restaurants